Corporate responsibility plan

 The Investment Corporation conducts a tenant satisfaction survey once every three years and shares the survey results with property management and building management companies to improve tenant satisfaction and engagement activities in the future.

-The 2022 Tenant Satisfaction Survey targeted all tenants (excluding tenants with parking contracts only) at all 18 of our properties (excluding land with leasehold interests) at that time.
+The previous 2022 Tenant Satisfaction Survey targeted all tenants (excluding tenants with parking contracts only) at all 18 of our properties (excluding land with leasehold interests) owned at the time of the survey.
 The interview topics were about their awareness and efforts regarding sustainability.

 Major topics